SolarNetworkFoundation/solarnetwork.net/content/quick-start.md

   {{<flash-card title="Finish" subtitle="Well done getting your first SolarNode up and running!" buttons="next">}}
    While the SolarNode web interface provides comprehensive monitoring features, you may prefer to develop a custom app that presents the data in a different format or integrates with other systems.
-Check out these resources for inspiration:
+Check out these resources for help and inspiration:
   {{</flash-card>}}

 {{</section/deck>}}